 An introduction to fundamental issues in aesthetic theory and methodology and understanding of the philosophical, technological, social and political factors instrumental in the development of aesthetic production and consumption and in the formation of aesthetic concepts.
-The increased theoretical awareness is to provide a basis for a more critical perception of literature, fine arts and music as fundamental cultural/social practices.
+The increased theoretical awareness is to provide a basis for a more critical perception of literature, line arts and music as fundamental cultural/social practices.

-Topics are: 1.
-Introduction to elementary aesthetic concepts, such as fuctionality, imitation expression, realism, symbolism, etc., and, concurrently, to the history of aesthetic theory in its relevant stages 2.
-Readings of major texts on the methodology of critical analysis, ranging from hermeneutics, linguistics and semiotics to sociologies of literature and art and the theory of reception 3.
-Looking at literature and the artisin practice, ie analysis of some major works, discussion with a modern writer/artist and composer, visit of a theatre-production and investigating the distribution and reception of aesthetic works in the general public.
-4. Moving beyond the confines of traditional aesthetics by studying the emerging theory of mass-culture, and pursuing such questions as the conflict between serious (high) and popular (low) culture and the impact of the new mass-media on traditional aesthetic practices.
+Topics: 1.
+Introduction to elementary easthetic concepts such as fictionality, imitation, expression, realism, symbolism, etc and, concurrently, to the history of aesthetic theory in its relevant stages.
+2. Readings of major texts on the methodology of critical analysis, ranging from hermeneutics, linguistics and semiotics to sociologies of literature and art and the theory of reception.
+3. Looking at literature and the arts in practice, ie analysis of some major works, discussion with a modern writer, artist and composer, visit of a theatre-production and investigating the distribution and reception of aesthetic works in the general public.
+4. Moving beyond the confines of traditional aesthetics by studying the emerging theory of mass-culture, and pursuing such questions as the conflict between serious (high) and popular (low) culture and the impact of the new mass-media on traditional aesthetics.